OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 cd ..
 ```

-### Step 2: Configure TPLs
+### Step 2: Compile TPLs
 The **`tpls.sh`** script configures and compiles the Third-Party Libraries.
 This involves copying a custom configuration file and executing the build commands:

 - It loads the necessary modules.
-- It copies the CMake configuration file (`sherlock-custom.cmake`) into the appropriate directory for GEOS.
-- It executes the `config-build.py` script to configure TPLs for Debug builds before running `make` to compile them.
+- It copies the CMake configuration file (`sherlock-custom.cmake`) into the appropriate directory for GEOS. - It executes the `config-build.py` script to configure TPLs for Debug builds before running `make` to compile them.

 **Content of `tpls.sh`:**